ibm-cloud-docs/vmware/select-storage-option-use-vmware.md

 | Reliability |Highly redundant, MPIO connection, NFS-based file storage routed TCP/IP connections.
 Snapshots and Replication are enabled.|
 | Latency | <10 ms |
 | Cost |High for both CapEx (10x for SAN of the same size) and OpEx|
-{: caption="Table 3.
-Pros and cons of VMware shared storage options" caption-side="bottom"}
+{: caption="Pros and cons of VMware shared storage options" caption-side="bottom"}

 For more information, see the following links.